K-S-K/CV/Articles/04_TDATrading/Article.md

 **Project description:**
-The final project is contains from:
+The final project contains these components:
 - The SQL Server database with trading history data in ticks;
 - The Import tool for filling the database with trading history data from .qsh files;
 - The Exchange Emulator;